 Back to Back Breeding

-Most, if not all, reproductive veterinary specialists are now recommending breeding litters back to back as long as the previous litter was a natural uncomplicated delivery and the mama recovered quickly and easily.
+Most, if not all, reproductive veterinary specialists are now recommending breeding litters back to back as long as the mama recovered quickly and easily from the previous litter.
 Then they recommend retiring a dog early.
 A dog goes through the exact same hormonal changes and their uterus wears out with every cycle whether she is bred or not.
 This is why many dogs will experience what is commonly called

 false pregnancies.
 Older un-spayed dogs become more and more at risk for a common but dangerous infection of the uterus call Pyometra the more heats they have, whether bred or not.